passcod/blook/2018-jan-03-flexible-curry.md

 more in this case.

 > The reason I prefer to make a coarse sand like that rather than a paste or
-> leaving the powder alone is
+> leaving the powder alone is that it reduces the surface area of the spices
+> when initially cooking them.
+I've found that with a bit of inattention or too
+> harsh a heating profile it's fairly easy to burn your spices — and then the
+> only thing to do is to throw them away and start over.
+>
+> Also, a wetter paste will stick to the sides of the small bowl I prepare this
+> sand in, which is harder to spoon/toss out in one go.
+>
+> Making a coarse sand means the spices are slightly less well fried, but it
+> makes the critical part of the recipe much easier to handle.

 Leave aside.

 ### Whole spices or pieces

-Get about a teaspoon of cumin and three cloves.
+Get about a teaspoon of cumin seeds and three cloves.

 If you have them / feel like it, add a 3–5cm piece of cinnamon, and slice off a little of the ginger.